Daft Punk - Derezzed | Lead Synth Patch Remake

 Notes And Observations

 But one of the best changes that I like about it is this mix between the highest oscillator and the middle oscillator.
 It changes, like earlier in the track: It’s more like that, it’s mostly this oscillator, less of this oscillator.
 But then, as you get deeper into it, that higher end kinda starts to stick out.
-So these are changes you want to make using an automation in your DAW when rebuilding the whole song.
+And that’s “Derezzed”.

 Explore More